 If the value at the right is an equivalency function, (e.g., "=[Client Name]", and if the variable doesn't yet exist in the left column, Pathagoras can create variable for you.
-Just double click in the text box at the right showing the equivalency.
+Just double-click in the text box at the right showing the equivalency.
 The variable will appear immediately below the equivalency.
-(If the variable exists, Pathagoras will tell you so, and also tell you the page if the IDB screen it resides on.)
+(If the variable exists, Pathagoras will tell you so, and also tell you the page if the IDB screen on which it resides.)
 See this page in the Manual.

-If your selected multiple choice option itself contains one or more variables nested within it, AND the nested variable(s) doesn't yet exist in the left column, Pathagoras can create the variable(s) for you.
-Just double click in the text box at the right showing the nested variable.
+If your selected multiple choice option itself contains one or more variables nested within it, AND the nested variable(s) do not yet exist in the left column, Pathagoras can create the variable(s) for you.
+Just double-click in the text box at the right showing the nested variable.
 The variable(s) will appear immediately below the original variable.
-(If a variable exists, Pathagoras will tell you so, and also tell you the page if the IDB screen it resides on.)
+(If a variable exists, Pathagoras will tell you so, and also tell you the page if the IDB screen on which it resides.)
 See this page in the Manual.

 Left-side (variable side) double clicks: